 Have you been in a situation where you had to remove some products from the order or change the size and color?
 Unfortunately, such things happen in eCommerce all the time.
 But while you can't control what customers might need to change in the order, you can optimize the process and edit orders more effectively.

-So, one of the first questions you might ask when processing Magento orders is "Can I add or remove items from a Magento order?".
+So, one of the first questions you might ask when is "Can I add or remove items from a Magento order?".

 Sadly, the answer is not positive unless you know some coding or have access to the database to update order items programmatically.